mlhartme/stool/README.md

 #### Description

 Updates the stage with the specified class and values.
+This is similar to the create command but the result replaces the existing stage without downtime.

 [//]: # (include classArgument.md)